 In 1958 Alice and Wendell Wicks purchased the property from Ann Hess.
 They intended to develop the property.
 When they began to look around the farmhouse and barn they realized the historical and cultural significance of the site.
 From the 1890’s modifications to when the Wicks purchased the farm in 1958, little modernization on the property had taken place; there was no indoor plumbing or electricity.
 Much of the house remained the same as it was during the late 1700’s and early 1800’s along with artifacts and furnishings.

-Alice and Wendell Wicks along with their daughter and son-in-law, Sue and Gary Oiler, restored the farmhouse.
+Alice and Wendell Wicks along with their daughter and son-in-law, Sue and Gary Oiler, restored the original farmhouse.
 On July 13th 1963, they opened to the public as Quiet Valley Farm Museum.
 The first years the farm was only open during the summer for tours.
-Over the years additional farm buildings have been renovated or reconstructed to present a more in depth interpretation of life on the farm and the impact of technological change through the centuries: a ‘granddaddy’ cabin, outdoor bake oven, ice house, smokehouse, dry house, and various smaller barns and sheds.
+Over the years, additional farm buildings were renovated or reconstructed to present a more in-depth interpretation of life on the farm and the impact of technological change through the centuries.
+These include a ‘granddaddy’ cabin, outdoor bake oven, ice house, smokehouse, dry house, and various smaller barns and sheds.
 Later as the farm was used more and more for educational purposes, additional storage was built, along with a modern education building and picnic pavilion.
 In 1994 construction was completed on a one-room schoolhouse circa 1893.

 Interpreters in period clothing use first-person interpretation to portray family members and reenact life on the farm during three time periods to show how technology impacted the lives of farmers: 1820’s in the granddaddy cabin, cellar kitchen, and bedroom, 1850’s in the barn, and 1893 in the new kitchen, parlor, and school house.